Henry Roe Cloud

 Saturday, November 11th

-Saturday’s activities will include panels, speeches, a keynote address.
+Saturday’s activities will include panels, tours, and a keynote address.
 An alumni panel featuring community members present in various eras of Native community at Yale will speak to how the Native community has grown and changed.
 A panel of students, faculty, and community members currently involved in the Native American Cultural Center will discuss the present and future of the NACC regarding the current state of the NACC, expansion of the community, and future goals.
+We will also hear from a Native scholar about their work in a keynote address.

 At 6:00pm, all attendees are invited to a formal dinner where ANAAY will announce the winners of the Henry Roe Cloud Distinguished Alumni and Friend of the Community Award.